HC Wainwright Reiterates “Buy” Rating for RedHill Biopharma (NASDAQ:RDHL)

-RedHill Biopharma (NASDAQ:RDHL)‘s stock had its “buy” rating restated by equities research analysts at HC Wainwright in a research note issued on Tuesday, TipRanks reports.
+RedHill Biopharma (NASDAQ:RDHL)‘s stock had its “buy” rating reaffirmed by HC Wainwright in a research report issued to clients and investors on Monday, TipRanks reports.
 They presently have a $23.00 target price on the biotechnology company’s stock.
-HC Wainwright’s price objective suggests a potential upside of 212.50% from the stock’s previous close.
+HC Wainwright’s price target would suggest a potential upside of 181.17% from the stock’s previous close.

-Several other equities analysts also recently weighed in on the stock.
-WBB Securities downgraded shares of RedHill Biopharma from a “strong-buy” rating to a “buy” rating and lowered their price target for the company from $17.00 to $16.00 in a report on Friday, May 28th.
-BTIG Research reissued a “buy” rating and issued a $26.00 target price on shares of RedHill Biopharma in a report on Monday, May 31st.
-Roth Capital reissued a “buy” rating on shares of RedHill Biopharma in a report on Tuesday, June 1st.
-Finally, Zacks Investment Research upgraded shares of RedHill Biopharma from a “sell” rating to a “hold” rating in a research report on Tuesday, August 10th.
-One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and an average price target of $19.80.
+Several other equities analysts have also commented on the stock.
+WBB Securities lowered shares of RedHill Biopharma from a “strong-buy” rating to a “buy” rating and lowered their price objective for the company from $17.00 to $16.00 in a research report on Friday, May 28th.
+Roth Capital reiterated a “buy” rating on shares of RedHill Biopharma in a research report on Tuesday, June 1st.
+BTIG Research reiterated a “buy” rating and set a $26.00 price objective on shares of RedHill Biopharma in a research report on Monday, May 31st.
+Finally, Zacks Investment Research upgraded shares of RedHill Biopharma from a “sell” rating to a “hold” rating in a report on Tuesday, August 10th.
+One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
+RedHill Biopharma has an average rating of “Buy” and a consensus target price of $19.80.

-Several large investors have recently modified their holdings of the stock.
-Morgan Stanley lifted its stake in RedHill Biopharma by 131.9% during the second quarter.
-Morgan Stanley now owns 43,694 shares of the biotechnology company’s stock worth $301,000 after purchasing an additional 24,855 shares during the last quarter.
-Wells Fargo & Company MN grew its holdings in RedHill Biopharma by 28.8% in the second quarter.
-Wells Fargo & Company MN now owns 258,018 shares of the biotechnology company’s stock valued at $1,776,000 after purchasing an additional 57,718 shares during the last quarter.
-Disciplined Growth Investors Inc. MN lifted its position in shares of RedHill Biopharma by 8.1% in the second quarter.
-Disciplined Growth Investors Inc. MN now owns 1,976,476 shares of the biotechnology company’s stock valued at $13,598,000 after acquiring an additional 147,889 shares in the last quarter.
-State Street Corp lifted its position in shares of RedHill Biopharma by 16.2% in the second quarter.
-State Street Corp now owns 109,594 shares of the biotechnology company’s stock valued at $754,000 after acquiring an additional 15,310 shares in the last quarter.
-Finally, Renaissance Technologies LLC purchased a new stake in shares of RedHill Biopharma in the second quarter valued at $137,000.
-19.96% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+Sowell Financial Services LLC increased its stake in RedHill Biopharma by 5.9% in the 1st quarter.
+Sowell Financial Services LLC now owns 92,733 shares of the biotechnology company’s stock worth $568,000 after buying an additional 5,159 shares during the period.
+Bank of Montreal Can increased its stake in RedHill Biopharma by 626.7% in the 1st quarter.
+Bank of Montreal Can now owns 4,549 shares of the biotechnology company’s stock worth $30,000 after buying an additional 3,923 shares during the period.
+Psagot Investment House Ltd. purchased a new position in RedHill Biopharma in the 1st quarter worth about $1,402,000.
+JPMorgan Chase & Co. increased its stake in RedHill Biopharma by 493,558.3% in the 1st quarter.
+JPMorgan Chase & Co. now owns 59,239 shares of the biotechnology company’s stock worth $434,000 after buying an additional 59,227 shares during the period.
+Finally, ARK Investment Management LLC increased its stake in RedHill Biopharma by 365.2% in the 1st quarter.
+ARK Investment Management LLC now owns 775,698 shares of the biotechnology company’s stock worth $5,678,000 after buying an additional 608,949 shares during the period.
+19.96% of the stock is currently owned by institutional investors.

 RedHill Biopharma Company Profile